 Some of our feature-length screenplays

-(117 pg., comedy) Mom reluctantly agrees with her eager husband to spend a few days basking in the sun at an upscale resort -- of the nudist variety.
-He soon learns that he's not as brave as he imagined and that his wife doesn't want to leave.
+(92 pg., comedy) Mom reluctantly agrees with her eager husband to spend a few days basking in the sun at an upscale resort -- of the nudist variety.
+He soon learns that he's not as brave as he imagined and that his wife doesn't want to leave!

 Stretch

-(85 pg., dramedy) A proud middle-aged widow survives reading the tarot for friends.
+(85 pg., dramedy) A proud middle-aged widow ekes a living by reading the tarot for friends.
 She inherits a lo-o-o-ng limousine, learns to drive, and hires herself out.
 Her clients push the limits of her patience.
 And a wanted mobster tests the extent of her courage.

 New Covenant